nina-si/node-crud-api/README.md

 1. Send a `GET` request to endpoint `/api/users`, for example: http://localhost:3000/api/users.
    You can also open this link in the browser.

+2. Send a `GET` request to endpoint `/api/users/{userID}` to get information about existing user.

 ### POST request:

 1. Send a `POST` request to endpoint `/api/users`, for example: http://localhost:3000/api/users.
     Don't forget to fill in a body for request, for example:

    `{
     "username": "NN",